puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 ### "store report", version 5

-The version 5 store report command differs from version 4 in the addition of a "noop" flag, which is a boolean indicating whether the report was produced by a puppet run with --noop, as well as in the conversion of dash-separated fields to underscored.
+The version 5 store report command differs from version 4 in the addition of a "noop" flag, which is a Boolean indicating whether the report was produced by a puppet run with `--noop`, as well as in the conversion of dash-separated fields to underscored.

 The payload is expected to be a report, containing events that occurred on Puppet resources.
 It is structured as a JSON object, conforming to the [report wire format v5][reportv5].

-## Examples using curl
+## Examples using `curl`

 To post a `replace facts` command you can use the following curl command: